 Love to try your local bak chor mee but find it hard to communicate with your local dialect-speaking hawker?
 Can’t get enough of #hawkerculture?
 Just tap to tapao (takeaway) and get hawker food delivered to you from over 2,000 hawker food stalls across 35 or more hawker centres islandwide with WhyQ.
 Plus, now you can even gift a meal to our hardworking healthcare heroes.

 - Order in bulk (10 or more pax) for parties and events

 - Place orders from different stalls in the same hawker centre

 Heads up before you tap away…

-Food delivery services claim to average about 30-35min delivery time, but as with any service industry it’s all about luck of the draw.
-Make sure you check the estimated time before you confirm your order as delivery services can get quite swamped during peak hours.
-It might take hours (even days or weeks!) for services to correct a delivery error… and even then your food might not have arrived.
+Food delivery services claim to average about 30-35min delivery time, but as with any service industry, it’s all about luck of the draw.
+Make sure you check the estimated time before you confirm your order as delivery services can get quite swamped during peak hours, especially during this period when we’re spending more time at home.
 Most of the time these services are great, but as with all purchases: buyer beware.
-Have a backup plan or risk hungry little bellies.
+With food delivery apps, always have a back-up plan or risk hungry little bellies.